What is the Beta Coefficient?

 While systematic risk inherent to the market has a meaningful impact in explaining asset returns, it ignores the unsystematic risk factors that are specific to the firm.
 Eugene Fama and Kenneth French added a size factor and value factor to the CAPM, using firm-specific fundamentals to better describe stock returns.
 This risk measure is known as the Fama French 3 Factor Model.

 Valuations and analysis of portfolio investments is critical work for many financial analysts.
-To learn more about valuation methods and analysis, the following resources may be helpful.
+To learn more about valuation methods and analysis, the following CFI resources may be helpful.